 Opening Hours: Open daily from 10:00 A.M. to 10:00 P.M.

-Finally, the map for these things to do in Anchorage
+The map for these things to do in Anchorage

 As always, I try to wrap up these long posts with a map.
 If you click on the icon in the top left corner, you’ll be able to bring up the list of things to do in Anchorage that were mentioned in this post.
 Again, note that some of these attractions require leaving the city limits and driving a car.
 Nothing that goes beyond a short day trip though.